StargazerX0/tp/docs/DeveloperGuide.md

 ## Glossary

 * **PlayerProfile**: Represents the player's profile and is responsible for storing and updating the player's information.
-* **EconoCraftLogic**: Responsible for executing user command and updating the game state.
+* **gameLogic**: Responsible for executing user command, updating the game state, and calling file management methods.
 * **OS**: Operating System.

 ## Instructions for manual testing